ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-5/exercise-5.md

 Please look out for further announcements regarding Autotune throughout the week.
 We are excited to share more information about this innovative feature with you.

-* [Watch the exclusive demo](https://1drv.ms/v/s!ApCaji7rcQaQ3rNv8g7pBnLdrwQBfQ?e=R7GiEq) that has not been previously released.
+* [Watch the exclusive demo](https://1drv.ms/v/s!ApCaji7rcQaQ3rNv8g7pBnLdrwQBfQ?e=R7GiEq) that has not been yet released.

 * For more information on Autotune, please review the documentation available at [Autotune in Fabric Data Engineering](https://learn.microsoft.com/en-us/fabric/data-engineering/autotune?tabs=sparksql).